 - A recognized diploma for one of the professions for which BIG registration is required

-This is arranged with your Declaration of Professional Competence.
-You no longer have to supply these yourself. - Proof that you master the Dutch language at the correct level
+This your Declaration of Professional Competence.
+You do not have to supply this. - Proof that you master the Dutch language at the correct level

-Your Declaration of Professional Competence is proof of this.
-You no longer have to supply this. - Proof that you are not subject to an active professional restriction (CCPS) and that you have no criminal convictions (CGC).
+Your Declaration of Professional Competence is proof of this. - Proof that you are not subject to an active professional restriction (CCPS) and that you have no criminal convictions (CGC).

-You demonstrate this by sending certain official statements with your application.
-You must have these certificates from the country where you obtained your degree and from any country where you have lived or worked for more than three months.
+You demonstrate this by sumitting certain certificates.
+You need to have these certificates from the country where you obtained your degree and from any country where you have lived or worked for more than three months.
 Read the explanation about these documents carefully.

 Arrange the documents on time, but not too early

-You would like to get to work and requesting documents abroad often takes a lot of time.
-Therefore, request these documents immediately as soon as it is clear that your diploma will be recognized.
-This is often during the advisory meeting with the committee.
-Don't apply for the documents too early.
+You would like to start working and requesting documents abroad often takes a lot of time.
+Therefore, request these documents as soon as it is clear that your diploma will be recognized.
+This is often during the consultation with the committee.
+Do not apply for the documents too early.
 They are only valid for three months.
-If you are unsure about the right time to apply, please contact our consultants for consultation.
+If you are unsure about the right time to apply, please contact our consultants.

-Has your application for registration in the BIG register been approved?
-Then you will first be registered for three months under certain conditions.
+Is your BIG registration approved?
+Then you will first be conditionally registered for three months.
 The condition is that you must first work for three months under the supervision of a BIG-registered healthcare provider who works in the same profession as you.
-This supervisor must be included in the BIG register.
-You will also receive a letter from us about this if your BIG registration application has been approved.
+This supervisor must have a BIG registration.
+You will receive a letter from us about when your BIG registration is approved.

 The purpose

-The purpose is to become acquainted with working in your profession in Dutch healthcare.
+TThe purpose is to become acquainted with working in your profession in Dutch healthcare.
 During this period, attention is also paid to legislation and regulations and professional ethics.
-After these three months, complete the supervision form and have it signed by your supervisor.
-You will receive this form from us.
+After these three months, fill in complete the supervision form and have it have it signed by your supervisor.
 Then you send the form to us.
+The form is available on our website.
 If everything is in order, your registration will be converted into a 'normal' registration and you may work independently in your profession.
 A BIG registration is valid for 5 years.

 The costs for a BIG registration application are €85.